 - Wash or sanitize your hands after handling reel cables, after every bout.

-- Five fencers means up to two pairs fencing with one fencer on deck.
+- Six fencers means up to three pairs fencing with one fencer on deck.
 Pairs should leave one empty strip in between, to increase distancing.

 - When you unhook, leave your cable end hanging free – do NOT hang it on the wall or clip it to itself.
 Cable ends hanging free are the ones we know we need to disinfect at the end of the day.